-(10) percent of the gross floor area, or 10,000 square feet, it shall govern no more than ten (10) percent of the aggregate sign area for the property.

-(d) Awning or Canopy Sign

-- (1) An awning or canopy sign may be located on an awning or canopy that extends over the public right-of-way, but only when authorized by a valid permit. - (2) The minimum clearance shall be seven (7) feet to the bottom of the awning, and structural components shall be a minimum of eight (8) feet above grade.

-(e) Directional Sign

-- (1) A directional sign must be located within ten (10) feet of the street right-of-way and within ten (10) feet of a curb cut or vehicular accessway to a property. - (2) Directional signs meeting the requirements of this Zoning Ordinance do not require permits and do not count toward the aggregate sign area.

-(f) Freestanding Sign
+(d) Individual Sign Area.
+The maximum sign area for any individual sign is determined by the sign's distance from a street right-of-way.

+Maximum Sign Area (sq. ft.) = 12 + d

+where d is the shortest distance (in feet) between the sign face and a street right-of-way.

+For example, a sign located 40 feet from the nearest street right-of-way may have a maximum sign area of 52 square feet.

+1113.04 STANDARDS BY SIGN TYPE

-- (1) No freestanding sign may be within ten (10) feet of any other freestanding sign. - (2) Freestanding signs shall be set on grade, placed on a low masonry base, or located on matching posts.
-If located on matching posts, the height of the bottom of the sign shall be three (3) feet or less measured from grade.
-Masonry bases shall use materials that are compatible with the building(s) on the lot and the overall streetscape. - (3) A landscaped area, required as follows, shall be provided, and centered around the base of all freestanding signs. - A. The landscaped area shall be comprised of a variety of natural materials, such as shrubs, hedges, herbs, trees, earth mounds, flowers, groundcover, and other plants.
-Plant material should be chosen to maintain twelve months of foliage; - B. The landscaped area must be at least 50 square feet in total area; and, - C. Ground cover shall be limited to 50 percent of the total landscaped area. - (4) Freestanding signs which identify the entrance to a single-unit or two-unit dwelling subdivision or neighborhood are permitted in residential zoning districts (ER, R-1, R-2, R-3, and R-4).
+- (a) Awning or Canopy Sign - (1) An awning or canopy sign may be located on an awning or canopy that extends over the public right-of-way, but only when authorized by a valid permit. - (b) Directional Sign - (1) A directional sign must be located within ten (10) feet of the street right-of-way and within ten (10) feet of a curb cut or vehicular accessway to a property. - (c) Flag Sign - (1) Each flag sign may not exceed a sign area of 24 square feet. - (2) When measuring sign area for flag signs, the entire fabric area shall be considered the sign area. - (d) Freestanding Sign - (1) No freestanding sign may be within ten (10) feet of any other freestanding sign. - (2) A landscaped area, required as follows, shall be provided, and centered around the base of all freestanding signs. - A. The landscaped area shall be comprised of a variety of natural materials, such as shrubbery, hedges, herbs, trees and other plants, earth mounds, flowers, and groundcover.
+Plant material should be chosen to maintain twelve months of foliage; - B. Ground cover shall be limited to 50 percent of the total landscaped area; and, - C. All plantings shall be properly installed, well-maintained, weeded, mulched and kept free of trash and debris. - (e) Projecting Sign - (1) A projecting sign may only extend over the public right-of-way with a valid permit. - (f) Sandwich Board Sign - (1) A sandwich board sign may be located on the public right-of-way only with a valid sign permit. - (2) A sandwich board sign may only be displayed during the public business hours of the principal use of the lot.

-(g) Projecting Sign
+(g) Temporary Sign